A Guide to Completing the Yorkshire Three Peaks Challenge

 The Crown Hotel – we also went for a pint here!
 It’s an old school traditional pub that does a decent pint.

-Kit for the Yorkshire Three Peaks Challenge
+Yorkshire Three Peaks Challenge Kit List

 It’s important you are prepared with the right kit for your Yorkshire Three Peaks Challenge.
 As with our walk up Ben Nevis, I was surprised to see people in such poor choices of clothing, like someone wearing a pair of Nike trainers that are better suited to the trendy bar on a Friday night than they are on a yomp up a few hills.
 You might regret not having the right kit with you, so below is a list to get you started.

 Water – 2 litres should be sufficient, but you will know your own body’s needs!